arviz-devs/arviz/doc/source/contributing/sphinx_doc_build.md

 (preview_change)=
 ## Previewing doc changes

-There is an easy way to check the preview of docs by using GitHub.
-Open the PR and GitHub actions will automatically build the documentation.
+There is an easy way to check the preview of docs by opening a PR on GitHub.
+ArviZ uses `readthedocs` to automatically build the documentation.
 For previewing documentation changes, take the following steps:

 1. Go to the checks of your PR.
 Wait for the `docs/readthedocs.org:arviz` to complete.